jamie-pate/MagicaVoxel-Importer/README.md

 ## Animated Voxel Mesh

-Use the BoneRig.gd script to apply an Area's CollisionShape with bone names to each voxel and re-import with bones/weights
+Use the bone_rig.gd script to apply an Area's CollisionShape with bone names to each voxel and re-import with bones/weights

 See the readme at https://github.com/jamie-pate/govox for examples and details.